seed-run/homepage/_docs/working-with-branches.md

 title: Working with Branches
 ---

 Stages in Seed are usually tied to a Git branch.
 You can read more about [adding a stage here]({% link _docs/adding-a-stage.md %}).
 Seed can also automatically create stages when a new Git branch is created.
+We currently support automatic branch deployments only for GitHub.
+[Contact us](mailto:{{ site.email }}) if you’d like to use it for Bitbucket or GitLab.

 Head over to your app, click **Settings** and hit **Enable Auto-Deploy Branches**.